 Keep in mind that going paperless is not an overnight process.
 It would involve step by step progression.

-Converting into a paperless company does not necessarily mean that all paper would be eliminated since there are some employees who are more capable with a paper in hand (i.e. in copywriting or reading documents.
-Make sure that everyone understands that it’s okay to use paper occasionally when it means a higher-quality work.
+Converting into a paperless company does not necessarily mean that all paper would be eliminated since there are some employees who are more capable with paper in hand such as in copywriting or reading documents.
+Make sure that everyone understands that it is okay to use paper occasionally when it means higher-quality work.